anthon-sd/playable-data/playable-data-blog/NETLIFY-DEPLOY.md

 Netlify prioritizes UI settings over what's in the `netlify.toml` file.
 If there's a mismatch, the build will fail.

 ## Troubleshooting Build Failures

+### Missing Deployment Directory

+If you see the error: `The build failed because the deploy directory 'playable-data-blog/dist' does not exist`, this means Netlify built your project but couldn't find the directory with the output files.

+#### Steps to Fix:

+This has been addressed by:
+1. Updating the bootstrap script to detect the correct output path that Netlify expects
+2. Ensuring the built files are copied from the build location to the expected Netlify deploy directory
+3. Creating fallback content in the correct location if the main build fails

+The issue occurs because Netlify builds in one directory (`/opt/build/repo`) but looks for output in another directory (`playable-data-blog/dist`) based on your configuration.

+If you continue to see this error:
+1. Verify the `publish` directory in netlify.toml matches the UI setting
+2. Check that the `base` directory in netlify.toml matches the UI setting
+3. Confirm that the `netlify-bootstrap.cjs` script is in the repository root

 ### Package.json Not Found